 Click here to download a Young Emerging Writers/The Atlas Sponsorship Form

-Funding and material support for the 2023 Young Emerging Writers Summer Internship Program generously provided by the Illinois Arts Council Agency, the Scott County Regional Authority, the Regional Development Authority, Modern Woodmen of America, Illinois Humanities, the CD Wiman Memorial Trust, the Melvin McKay Charitable Trust, the Moline Foundation, the Rock Island Public Library, and Rozz-Tox.
+Funding and material support for the 2026 Young Emerging Writers Summer Internship Program is generously provided by the Illinois Arts Council Agency, IAC Summer Youth Employment in the Arts Grant, Melvin McKay Trust, Moline Regional Community Foundation, Modern Woodmen of America, Regional Development Authority, Quad Cities Community Foundation, the Rock Island Public Library, and Rozz-Tox.